 The last tab is for attachments.
 You can attach any file to the wiki.
 This is mostly used to attach images to wiki articles which can then be referenced in the text.
 Referencing them using the proper WikiCreole syntax renders the image inline, which is a nice way to include illustrations in your wiki documents.

 At the top of the portlet is a list of links which allow you to navigate around the wiki.
+Next to the Manage Wikis button is a list of wikis that are currently created in the portlet.
 Simply click on the wiki’s name to begin browsing that wiki.
 After this is a set of navigation links:

 Recent Changes: takes you to a page which shows all of the recently updated pages.